engrit-illinois/Compare-AssignmentRevisions/README.md

 # Usage

 ### Prerequisites
+- Must be run in Windows PowerShell 5.1
 - Must be run on a machine with the SCCM Console app installed.
     - May need to customize `-CMPSModulePath` depending on version of Console.
 See [Parameters](#parameters).
 - WinRM (PSRemoting) must be properly configured on all machines to be polled.